lnbits/lnbits/docs/guide/extension-install.md

             "archive": "https://github.com/lnbits/lnbits-extensions/raw/main/new/lnurlp/1/lnurlp.zip",
             "hash": "a22d02de6bf306a7a504cd344e032cc6d48837a1d4aeb569a55a57507bf9a43a",
             "htmlUrl": "https://github.com/lnbits/lnbits-extensions/tree/main/new/lnurlp/1",
-            "infoNotification": "This is a very old version" }
+            "infoNotification": "This is a very old version", "dependencies": ["other-ext-id"]
+        }
 ```